ValeriaeWasTaken/Material-UI-Reborn/README.md

 ### Installation
 1. Install this plugin https://github.com/Sevii77/aetherment
-2. Open up the plugin window and download MUI from there
+2. Open up the plugin window and download MUI-Reborn from there
 3. Customize your colors then hit apply
 4. Restart game